skip navigation

 Technical Suitability

-A 115-kV transmission line intersects the southwest corner of the proposed SEZ, and a 500‑kV line is located about 0.4 mi (0.6 km) to the south, running east-west.
-As of August 2011, one solar project application was pending in the proposed SEZ.
+A 115-kV transmission line intersects the southwest corner of the SEZ, and a 500‑kV line is located about 0.4 mi (0.6 km) to the south, running east-west.
+As of May 2012, one solar project application was pending in the SEZ.